kitstudios/Fortnite-Bot-Royale/README.md

 To get an authorization code, click on this click [right here](https://www.epicgames.com/id/api/redirect?clientId=3f69e56c7649492c8cc29f1af08a8a12&responseType=code), and copy the "authorizationCode" value into the console.
 <br>

+# Experimental
+The 1.2 branch of [this repo](https://github.com/kitstudios/Fortnite-Bot-Royale/tree/1.2) is the current Experimental update for FNBR.
+It may or may never release.